wp-plugins/localhost-notify/readme.txt

 Plugin is compatible with Wordpress, Wordpress MU (WPMU) , and BuddyPress.

 If you have any problems with the plugins, please visit our [http://netweblogic.com/forums/](support forums) for further information and provide some feedback first, we may be able to help.
-It's considered rude to just give low ratings and nothing reason for doing so.
+It's considered rude to just give low ratings and no reason for doing so.

 If you find this plugin useful and would like to say thanks, a link, digg, or some other form of recognition to the plugin page on our blog would be appreciated.